Citizenship and Nationality

 Note: In cases where loss of U.S. nationality is approved, U.S. citizenship documentation will be canceled or annotated to reflect loss of U.S. nationality before being returned to expatriates.
 Certificates of U.S. Naturalization will not be returned, but forwarded to the United States Citizenship and Immigration Service.

-U.S. citizens who have carefully reviewed and understand the information provided above, should schedule an online appointment with the American Citizen Services (ACS) using the website calendar.
+U.S. citizens who have carefully reviewed and understand the information provided above, send us an email at DhakaACS@state.gov for scheduling appointment.

 The current fee for renouncing/relinquishing U.S. nationality is payable during the final interview.